Centurion256/uefi-tui/README.md

 > exec "${python_exe:-python3}" "$PROJECT_DIR$/edk2/BaseTools/Source/Python/$cmd/$cmd.py" "$@"
 > ```
 > to the `edk2/BaseTools/BinWrappers/PosixLike/build` file, in order to be able to use some of the Clion ready run configuration described below.

+### Move the project internal files to the edk2-libc folder
+- In order to compile our library and application, you need to move the `AppPkgReplacements/Snake` folder to the `edk2-libc/AppPkg/Applications` folder. <br>
+- You also need to insert folders `Include` and `Library` from the `AppPkgReplacements` folder to the `edk2-libc/AppPkg` folder. <br>
+- You have to replace the `edk2-libc/AppPkg/AppPkg.dsc` and `edk2-libc/AppPkg/AppPkg.dec` files with the ones from the `AppPkgReplacements` folder. <br>

 Additionally, you can add the `setup.sh` script and `compile.sh` script into run/debug configuration in CLion. <br>
 - For `setup.sh` Shell Script configuration should be used.
 Setup working directory as the root of the project. <br>